alt33dev/writeups/TryHackMe/xss/README.md

-# Cross Site Scripting - A Walkthrough
+# Cross Site Scripting - A Walkthrough by 4ngryb34r
 This room is available on [TryHackMe.com](https://tryhackme.com/room/xss)

 ![Cross-Site Scripting](images/title.png)